MonikaJassova/monikajassova.github.io/README.md

 #### Analytics

-- Supports locally serving Google Analytics's JS and proxying it's hit requests to a Netlify proxy (other proxies could be easily added)
+- Supports locally serving Google Analytics's JS and proxying it's hit requests to a Netlify proxy (other proxies could be easily added).
 - Support for noscript hit requests.
 - Avoids blocking onload on analytics requests.